bhartiy/learnsellacious/pages/07.product/04.brand-manufacturer/docs.md

 **You can add Manufacturer details through import method and the steps are:**

 1. Go to the sellacious panel of your website.
-2. To import, first navigate to import utility on the left side of panel.
+2. To import, first navigate to Import Utility on the left side of panel.
 Then click on importer option
    from  the drop-down menu.
 3. In the Sellacious native format, select download with all specifications column and open the downloaded file.